thirumurthis/Learnings/camel/use_case/fetch_compress_unmarshall_xml_using_camel.md

 ##### Generate `jaxb` classes using `cxf-xjc` maven plugin.

- - To autmatically **unmarshalling** the xml we need to create JAXB classes, below are the steps I followed:
+ - To automatically **unmarshall** the xml we need to create JAXB classes and add it to the pacakge.
+Below are the steps I followed:

- 1. we need to create the schem file for the input xml, for that I used the Intellij Idea Community edition Tools -> Generate Schema for Xml.
-Then renamed the xs:schema to xsd:schema (the `cfx-xjc` maven plugin requires the schema to be starting with xsd)
+ 1. we need to create the schema file for the input xml, for that I used the Intellij Idea Community edition Tools -> Generate Schema for Xml.
+Then renamed the `xs:schema` to `xsd:schema` (the `cfx-xjc` maven plugin requires the schema to be starting with xsd)

  2. Add the `cfx-xjc` maven plugin changes to the pom.xml (refer the above pom.xml of consumer section)

  3. Place the xsd, in this case the simpleOrder.xsd under the project base dir `schema/simpleOrder.xsd`

-   - simpleOreder.xsd content
+   - `simpleOreder.xsd` content

  ```xml
  <?xml version="1.0" encoding="UTF-8"?>